cmse822/proj3_template/README.md

 The ping-pong problem is a benchmark often used to evaluate the performance of message passing interfaces (MPI) in parallel computing.
 In this problem, two processes exchange messages back and forth a specified number of times, with each process sending a message and receiving a message alternately.
 In the ping-pong, process `i` sends a message of size `m` to process `j`, then receives a message of size `m` back from `j`.
 The values of `i`, `j`, and `m` to use are given below.

 The "ring shift" problem is similar to ping-pong.
 In the MPI ring shift, a group of processes is arranged in a ring, with each process holding a unique subset of a larger array of data.
-The goal is the shift the data elements by a specified number of positions around the ring, wrapping around the ends of the ring as necessary.
+The goal is to shift the data elements by a specified number of positions around the ring, wrapping around the ends of the ring as necessary.

 ## Part 1: Blocking Ping-Pong